A scalable and robust vertex-star relaxation for high-order FEM: Sparse Poisson solver

+An ordering strategy that minimizes fill-in consists of applying nested dissection \cite{george73} on the adjacency graph that connects topological entities.
+Each node in this graph represents a cell, face, edge or vertex.
+The ordering of the entities is then used to permute the corresponding blocks in $A$.

 Assuming for the worst case that $L_\Gamma^\top$ is dense, the memory required to store the Cholesky factor is $\bigo{p^{2(d-1)}}$.
 This represents a significant increase from the traditional FDM, which is kept at the optimal $\bigo{p^{d}}$.
 However, the DOF ordering does lead to some structured sparsity in $L_\Gamma^\top$, as can be seen in Figure \ref{fig:spy}.
-The top rows of $L_\Gamma^\top$ correspond to the first group of facets which form a separator plane.
-There, the fill-in is $\bigo{p^{d-2}}$, while the rest of the separator planes introduce dense $\bigo{p^{d-1}}\times\bigo{p^{d-1}}$ blocks on the rows below.
+Nevertheless, we still observe dense $\bigo{p^{d-1}}\times\bigo{p^{d-1}}$ blocks.
 The fact that $L_\Gamma^\top$ contains these dense blocks indicates that $\bigo{p^{3(d-1)}}$ operations are required in the factorization phase.
+However, the forward and back-substitution steps have a computational cost of $\bigo{p^{2(d-1)}}$ operations, which is optimal for $d\le 3$.

 Compared to the FEM-SEM approach, our approach with the FDM basis has a sparser Cholesky factorization.
-If we consider $d=2$ and a Cartesian vertex-star patch, the Cholesky factor of the low-order rediscretization will require $\bigo{p^2\log{\left(p^2\right)}}$ storage when the DOFs are reordered with nested dissection \cite{george73}, in contrast with the $\bigo{p^2}$ storage required by our approach.
-In Figure \ref{fig:memory} we present the ratio of the number of non-zeros in the Cholesky factors of our approach and the FEM-SEM preconditioner for $d \in \{2, 3\}$.
+In Figure \ref{fig:memory} we present the ratio of the number of non-zeros in the Cholesky factors of our approach and the FEM-SEM preconditioner ordered with nested dissection for $d \in \{2, 3\}$.
 The fact that the ratio is always below 1 confirms that our approach is sparser, with a substantial gain at higher degrees.

-On the other hand, the forward and back-substitution steps have a computational cost of $\bigo{p^{2(d-1)}}$ operations.
-For $d=2$, this is $\bigo{p^2}$, the same cost of diagonal scaling, therefore the asymptotic cost of the traditional FDM is retained.
-For $d=3$, the cost is $\bigo{p^4}$, which is the same $\bigo{p^{d+1}}$ cost of the traditional FDM involved in the multiplication times $S$.

-We plot in Figure \ref{fig:runtime} the time taken for FDM basis transformation (applying $S$ and $S^\top$), Cholesky factorization, and solution via forward and back-substitution, as a function of $p$.
-The problem is posed on a vertex-star patch of $2^d$ cells, with the Cholesky factorization computed using CHOLMOD~\cite{davis08}.
-Surprisingly, these results show $\bigo{p^{d+1}}$ scaling for the Cholesky factorization step in $d = 3$.
-At present we are unable to explain this unexpected speedup.
+Practical FEM-SEM solvers use AMG \cite{bello19} or patchwise multigrid with ILU smoothers \cite{pazner20} to avoid the cost of the Cholesky factorizations of the patch matrices.